Why is this medication prescribed?

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using scopolamine patches.

-- you should know that this drug may make you drowsy.
+- you should know that scopolamine patch may make you drowsy.
 Do not drive a car or operate machinery until you know how scopolamine patches will affect you.
-This is especially important during the first 3 to 5 days of therapy and when your dose is increased.
+If you participate in water sports, use caution because this medication can have disorienting effects.

-- talk to your doctor about the safe use of alcohol while taking this drug.
-Alcohol increases the side effects caused by scopolamine patches.
+- talk to your doctor about the safe use of alcoholic beverages while using this medication.
+Alcohol can make the side effects caused by scopolamine patches worse.

 What should I do if I forget a dose?